iucario/blog/src/data/blog/Niz Micro 84.md

 + Cannot customize MacOS mode keys in its software.
 The software only works in Windows system and supports Windows keys.
 + The USB receiver does not work.
 Or I don't know how to make it connect to the keyboard.
 + The QR code on the back is a link to Niz's Wechat.
 Thought it might be a more useful link like manual.
++ I realize having 2 extra modifier keys is _not_ really useful.
+The condensed keycaps makes it easy to mis-press.
+I would choose the 82 keys one if I can.

 ## Customize Keys